 The In One Place Programme is a collaborative programme that was launched during 2014 to improve the provision of accommodation to those with complex health and social care needs within the Gwent geographical region.
 The In One Place Programme brings together the Aneurin Bevan University Health Board, the five local authorities and eight housing associations.

-The Regional Collaborative Committee is represented by the attendance of RCC Members and the Regional Development Co-ordinator at this meeting.
-This ensures the Supporting People Programme is feeding into this collaborative programme.
+The RCC Health Representative at the RCC is the In One Place Co-ordinator which ensures the Supporting People Programme is feeding into this collaborative programme.

 Office of the Police Crime Commissioner (OPCC)